osuTitanic/common/README.md

-# common
+# Common

-A folder used to share python code
+A folder used to share python code between bancho and the score server.